 For quirky and traditional style holiday homes, check out Mednieku Namiņš.
 It looks like a gingerbread house nestled in the quiet forest area of Gauja National Park and was once a former hunting lodge and tea house belonging to a baron.

-The Pilskalni is a similar style property – a detached, ecological holiday home with wooden décor and private garden.
+The Pilskalni is a similar style property – a detached, ecological holiday home with wooden décor and a private garden.
 Mazais Līvkalns is on the outer edges of the town, based close to the hiking routes.
 It also includes an option to use the traditional bathhouse.